ceilfors/ceilfors.github.io/_drafts/continuous-delivery-with-chef.md

 # Promotion to Production

-This is the final stage of our deployment pipeline where the trigger of the build is not automated.
+This is the final stage of our deployment pipeline where the trigger of the phase is not automated.
 You will need to make sure that your application binaries, application configuration, environment configuration and deployment scripts to be tagged for reproducibility in the future.
 I will not be covering application binaries promotion in this post as it's out of topic.